duetds/date-picker/README.md

 <duet-date-picker identifier="date"></duet-date-picker>
 ```

-<strong>Please note:</strong> we favor the usage of CDN like JSDelivr over the above approach.
-Scroll to the top of the readme to find the correct script tags.
+**Please note: we favor the usage of CDN like JSDelivr over the above approach.
+Scroll to the top of the readme to find the correct script tags.**

 ## Usage with Angular